Manzil (1960 film)

 Manzil (lit.
 'Destination') is a 1960 Bollywood film directed by Mandi Burman.
-It stars the popular duo Dev Anand and Nutan in the leading roles.
-Krishan Dhawan, Achala Sachdev and K.N.
-Singh star in supporting roles.
-It was declared "average", taking the seventeenth spot at highest grossing, earning 760,000 rupees at the box office.
+It stars Dev Anand and Nutan, Krishan Dhawan, Achala Sachdev and K.N.
+Singh.
+Boxofficeindia.com declared it an "average" grosser.

 Plot

-Set in Simla in 1929, Rajkumar Mehta (Dev Anand), or Raju as he is lovingly called, has just returned from England.
-He meets his childhood friend Pushpa (Nutan), and tells her about the situation at home.
-Raju's father Mehta (K.N.
-Singh) wanted him to continue with the family business, but Raju ended up learning music instead.
+Set in Simla in 1929, Rajkumar Mehta, or Raju as he is lovingly called, has just returned from England.
+He meets his childhood friend Pushpa, and tells her about the situation at home.
+Raju's father Mehta wanted him to continue with the family business, but Raju ended up learning music instead.
 This leads to constant tiffs between the two, as Mehta considers music a profession for beggars.
 Raju doesn't show it, but he is in love with Pushpa, and she loves him back.
-More trouble stirs when Captain Prem Nath (Krishan Dhawan) expresses his will to marry Pushpa.
+More trouble stirs when Captain Prem Nath expresses his will to marry Pushpa.

 Raju and Pushpa go to a bar one night, and meet the Captain there.
 The Captain doesn't recognize Raju, and Raju starts playing on the piano, evidently jealous.
 Pushpa somehow convinces the Captain to go away, and the two sing Aye Kash Chalte Milke.
 A few days later, when the Captain comes visiting, (Pushpa is staying in Raju's house), he recognizes Raju, and says that when he saw him play the piano at the bar, he thought Raju was the bandmaster.
 Mehta hears this and is enraged.
 A few hours later, Raju comes out of his room, only to see his piano being thrown out.
 In a fit of rage, Raju leaves the house for Bombay.